tn74/reem/docs/gettingstarted.rst

      [0.37884759 0.70176005 0.14115555 0.82246663]
      [0.24243882 0.86587402 0.19852017 0.21833667]]

-The code connects to a Redis server and and sets a dictionary with basic number and string data.
+The code connects to a Redis server and ``set`` s a dictionary with basic number and string data.
 It then reads and prints that data.
 Next, it sends a numpy array to Redis and reads that back as well.
 It uses a KeyValueStore object to do all this.
 Learn more about it in the next section.